kyclark/bioinformatics_primer/ch05-python-strings-lists-tuples/python-strings-lists-tuples.md

 IndexError: string index out of range
 ````

-Python will not, however, blow up if you take a slice of an array starting or ending at non-existent positions:
+Python will **not** blow up, however, if you take a slice of an array starting or ending at non-existent positions:

 ````
 >>> 'foo'[1:10]